3D Bioforms: Intro to 3D Modeling

 Anatomy for the Artist

-This course is a sophomore elective and is designed to strengthen the students understanding and use of figure anatomy within their work.
+This course is required for sophomore Biomedical Art majors and is also open to elective students on a space-available basis for studio or liberal arts social/natural science credit.
+The course is designed to strengthen the students’ understanding and use of figure anatomy within their work.
 Reflecting the interdisciplinary nature of biomedical art, the course will have two complementary components.
 These components reflect a multidisciplinary approach to muscular anatomy and figure drawing.
 Study in this area is designed to provide the student with a good grasp of muscular anatomy as it strongly relates to drawing the figure and its proportions.
-This course will provide the student the opportunity to interpret anatomy knowledge by working directly from the model and human cadaver from CWRU Anatomy Department This course is designed to provide the student with a solid basic understanding of muscular anatomy as it relates to surface anatomy, proportion and movement of the human figure.
+This course will provide the student the opportunity to interpret anatomy knowledge by working directly from the model and human cadaver from CWRU Anatomy Department.
+This course is designed to provide the student with a solid basic understanding of muscular anatomy as it relates to surface anatomy, proportion and movement of the human figure.
 The course incorporates lectures on anatomy, figure proportion and drawing techniques linked to direct and accurate observation of the figure model and cadaver model.
 Offered spring.

-Course No. BMA358 Credits: 3.0
+Course No. BMA 358 Credits: 3.0

 Ultimately the success or failure (i.e., life or death) of any individual animal is determined by its behavior.
 The ability to locate and capture food, avoid being food, acquiring and defending territory, and successfully passing your genes to the next generation, are all dependent on complex interactions between an animal's design, environment and behavior.
 This course will be an integrative approach emphasizing experimental studies of animal behavior.
 You will be introduced to state-of-the-art approaches to the study of animal behavior, including neural and hormonal mechanisms, genetic and developmental mechanisms and ecological and evolutionary approaches.
 We will learn to critique examples of current scientific papers, and learn how to conduct observations and experiments with real animals.
 We will feature guest appearances by the Curator of Research from the Cleveland MetroPark Zoo, visits to working animal behavior research labs here at CWRU.
 Group discussions and writing will be emphasized.
 Cross-registration at CWRU required.